[Tolen Ren's memory]

 deceive my husband.

-have been departing this planet in a few days, and yet you left your
+been departing this planet in a few days, and yet you left your husband

 LIDELL: Meeting Tom gave me the push I needed.
 I already knew in my